 Tongue Tie Therapy

 Tethered oral tissues (TOTs) are not simply observed, meaning you can’t just see them and determine there is a problem.
 You have to watch the mouth and tongue in action, i.e., at the breast or bottle, to assess fully.
 Lactation consultants talk a lot about ‘function,’ which is how a baby’s mouth works.
 If a baby’s function is poor, they likely are not feeding well.
 If the baby’s function is good, they are likely doing just fine with feeding.
 However, even if the tongue tie is visible, it’s the impact on feeding that dictates whether intervention is needed.
 Babies with TOTs may exhibit difficulty in latching, prolonged feeding times, or insufficient milk transfer, leading to concerns about weight gain and maternal discomfort during breastfeeding.
-Therefore, a thorough assessment by a skilled lactation consultant or specialist is essential to determine if therapy or intervention, such as frenectomy, may improve feeding outcomes and overall infant health.
+Therefore, a thorough assessment by a skilled lactation consultant or specialist is essential to determine if tongue tie therapy or intervention, such as frenectomy, may improve feeding outcomes and overall infant health.

 Symptoms of Tongue Tie